CaitlynByrne/InitiativeTracker/infrastructure/README.md

 - **Redis**: `localhost:6379` - State persistence
 - **Server**: `localhost:3000` - WebSocket server with hot reload
+- **DM Console**: `localhost:5173` - Web interface with hot reload

-The server automatically reloads when you modify files in `server/src/`.
+The server and DM console automatically reload when you modify files in their respective `src/` directories.

 ## Production Deployment